mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 can come from different experimental designs and can display different shapes.
 These points are not directly dependent on the actual fitting process.

-Specifiing the experimental design
+Specifying the experimental design
 ==================================

-If nothing else is requested, psignifit will assume that the data come from a 2 alternatives forced choice experiment.
+If nothing else is requested, psignifit will assume that the data come from a 2 alternative forced choice experiment (AFC).
 That means, that on each trial two stimuli were presented and the observer knows that one and only one of these stimuli was the target stimulus.
+So, in a contrast detection task  for luminances only the target stimulus would have contained a different luminance.

 For all other situations you should create your Inference object with the keyword 'nafc' set to the number of stimulus alternatives that were presented.